Manolis Kottis: Later career

-In the summer of 1984, with the arrival of Håkan Sandberg, he was left out of his coach's plans and in December of the same year he transferred to Egaleo, where he remained until the summer of 1985 season.
-This was followed by a trip to the other side of the United States, where he competed for two months in the US championship for New York City club Greek American AA and was paid 10 thousand dollars.
-Returning to Greece, he continued to play in Atromitos, Lamia and other teams of smaller categories to complete his football career in 1990 at Argonaftis Argos.
+In the summer of 1984 the arrival of the striker Håkan Sandberg resulted in him being left out of the manager's plans.
+Thus on 1 December 1984 Kottis was transferred to Egaleo for 1 million drachmas, where he remained until the end of the season.
+This was followed by a spell at the United States, where he competed for two months in the US championship for New York City club, Greek American AA and was paid 10,000 dollars.
+Returning to Greece, he continued to play in Atromitos, Lamia and other clubs of lower divisions to complete his football career in 1990 at Argonaftis Argos.

 Personal life

 The recent life of Kottis is divided between Athens, where his wife, Kleopatra and his daughter live, and Rhodes, where he works with the Cultural and Sports Organization of the island's Municipality while serving as General Leader and Vice President of the Rhodes team.